IB Chemistry R2.2 R2.2.10

 Second Order Rate = k[A]² Upward parabolic curve Rate is proportional to the square of the concentration.
 If [A] doubles, the rate increases by a factor of four (2² = 4).

-Students often confuse the zero-order concentration-time graph (a straight diagonal line going down) with the first-order rate-concentration graph (a straight diagonal line going up).
-Always check the axis labels before interpreting a graph!
+Always check axis labels: Students frequently confuse a zero-order concentration-time graph (straight diagonal line going down) with a first-order rate-concentration graph (straight diagonal line going up from origin).
+Always read the y-axis carefully.

 Study this topic on the go